 Even though the US is not as big when it comes to Social Commerce as other countries, specifically China, some users are already making purchases directly through social platforms as explained above.

-Furthermore, global brands are starting to follow some Social Commerce strategies used by Chinese merchants.
+Furthermore, global brands are starting to follow some social retail strategies used by Chinese merchants.
 That’s why this small section is to quickly point out some useful trends to be on the lookout for when it comes to this business approach via Social Media.

 If you analyze what has been the key feature of every Social Media platform, you’ll notice that video triumphs everything when it comes to content — everybody loves videos!